OndrejMacoszek/OndrejMacoszek/README.md

 ## 🚀 About Me

-How I tend to work and learn:

-- Learning fewer things properly
+- Learning fewer things properly.
-- Building things from scratch to understand tradeoffs
+- Building things from scratch to understand the tradeoffs.
-- Slowing down when something feels hand-wavy
+- Slowing down when something feels hand-wavy.
-- Avoiding tech that looks impressive but collapses under questioning
+- Avoiding tech that looks impressive but collapses under questioning.

-I’m most comfortable on the backend, but I like full-stack work when it helps me understand the whole system — especially the **contract between frontend, backend, and data**.
+I’m most comfortable on the backend, but I like full-stack work when it helps me understand the whole system — especially the contract between frontend, backend, and data.

 ---

 ## 🔥 Current Focus

-**Backend & System Fundamentals**
-- TypeScript backend development (Node.js, async flows)
+- TypeScript backend (Node.js, APIs, async flows).
-- API design and behavior
+- Different API styles and their tradeoffs.
+- Databases and data modeling (PostgreSQL, Redis).
-- Error handling, edge cases, performance
+- Understanding system behavior: errors, edge cases, performance.

-**API Styles & Communication**
-- REST (resource-oriented, predictable)
-- GraphQL (schema-driven)
-- WebSockets (real-time, stateful)
-- Event-driven patterns (async workflows)

-**Data & Persistence**
-- PostgreSQL
-- Redis
-- Data modeling and consistency

-**Automation & Utilities**
-- Python for scripts, automation, and internal tools
-- AI / LLM experiments when they solve a concrete problem
+- Python for automation, scripts, and internal tools & AI / LLM experiments when they solve a concrete problem.

 ---